virtuocity/alx-system_engineering-devops/0x08-networking_basics_2/README.md

  ### The hosts file
  The hosts file is a plain text file that all operating systems use to translate hostnames (also known as web addresses or URLs) into IP addresses.
 When you type in a hostname, such as wikipedia.org, your system will look into the hosts file to get the IP address needed to connect to the appropriate server.

+### ~ Home Directory
+The tilde (~) is shorthand for your home directory.
+It means you don’t have to type the full path to your home directory in commands.
+Wherever you are in the filesystem, you can use this command to go to your home directory:

+### ifconfig
+Ifconfig is used to configure the kernel-resident network interfaces.
+It is used at boot time to set up interfaces as necessary.
+After that, it is usually only needed when debugging or when system tuning is needed.

+If no arguments are given, ifconfig displays the status of the currently active interfaces.
+If a single interface argument is given, it displays the status of the given interface only; if a single -a argument is given, it displays the status of all interfaces, even those that are down.
+Otherwise, it configures an interface.
+### The telnet
+The telnetcommand is used to communicate with another host using the TELNET protocol.
+If telnet is invoked without the host argument, it enters command mode, indicated by its prompt (telnet>).
+In this mode, it accepts and executes the commands listed below.
+If it is invoked with arguments, it performs an open command with those arguments.e.g

+    telnet localhost 98

+### Netcat in a Server-Client Architecture
+The netcat utility can be run in the server mode on a specified port listening for incoming connections.

+    $ nc -l 2389

 # Links
 + What is Localhost